shahirmijan/Premier-League---Player-Viewer/README.md

 # Premier-League-Player-Viewer
-This application is about taking a JSON file and dynamically retrieving players stats and information and displaying it when the user chooses a particular player.
+This application is about taking a JSON file and dynamically retrieving players stats and information and displaying it by manipulating the DOM when the user chooses a particular player.
 Additionally, this application dynamically creates HTML as the user choose a particular player.

 # Prerequisite: